System Procedure 3.36.1 Academic Programs

 An associate of arts degree requires completion of at least a 40 credit curriculum that fulfills the Minnesota Transfer Curriculum goal areas.

-The associate of arts degree program is named Liberal Arts and Sciences.
+The associate of arts degree program is named Liberal Arts and Sciences or [Discipline] Transfer Pathway.

-An associate of arts degree may have one or more emphases of at least 9 credits each in liberal arts and science fields, provided there is an articulation agreement with a related baccalaureate major offered by one or more system universities.
+An associate of arts degree may have one or more emphases of at least 9 credits each in liberal arts and science fields, provided there is a transfer agreement with a related baccalaureate major offered by one or more system universities.

 At least 15 credits in the associate of arts degree or associate of arts transfer pathway degree must be taught by the faculty recommending the award.
 This requirement may be decreased upon recommendation of the faculty and approval by the president or designee of the college or university.